epic-open-source/seismometer/docs/user_guide/index.rst

 flexibly merged multiple times based on different definitions.
 Events typically encompass targets, interventions, and outcomes associated with an entity.

+In this file you may also specify which metrics are exported from your runs, and what sorts of metrics you want.
+See the :doc:`metrics documentation <../integration_guide/metrics>` for more information on this option.

 .. code-block:: yaml

    # usage_config.yml